akshat-jjain/Google-Cloud-Traning/Secure Workloads in Google Kubernetes Engine: Challenge Lab/README.md

 ### Configure Binary Authorization Policy
 - In the Cloud Console, navigate to **Security > Binary Authorization**.
 - Enable the **Binary Authorization API**.
-- On the Binary Authorization page, click on **CONFIGURE POLICY**.
+- On the Binary Authorization page, click on **EDIT POLICY**.
 - Select *Disallow all images* for the **Default rule**.
-- Scroll down to Images exempt from this policy, click **ADD IMAGE PATH**.
+- Scroll down to Images exempt from this policy, click **ADD IMAGE PATTERN**.
 - Paste `docker.io/library/wordpress:latest` to the textbox, and click **DONE**.
 - Repeat the above two steps to add the following image paths:
    - us.gcr.io/k8s-artifacts-prod/ingress-nginx/*